You don’t have to face the loss of your child alone.

 3. 3) Name 3 things you can see, 2 things you can feel, 1 sound you can hear.

 4. 4) Ask: “What is the next smallest step?”
-If you want, we can do this together on a call.
+You don’t have to do more than that.

 Week 1–2

-• • Ask your workplace about bereavement leave / PTO options.
+• • Ask your workplace about bereavement leave / PTO.

 Week 3–4

-• • If sleep is disrupted, focus on a consistent routine (not perfection).
+• • If sleep is disrupted, focus on routine—not perfection.

 Copy/paste and edit as needed.
-Keep it simple.
 You don’t owe details.
+Keep it simple and protected.

 Request time off